Compliance Management Governance Best Practices

 - Conduct regularly scheduled compliance audits - Schedule a CCO, a compliance audit consultant, or even a compliance team to conduct a comprehensive review of all the regulatory compliance mandates the enterprise needs to address.
 Besides assessing whether or not the enterprise is meeting all these regulations, the auditor should establish a baseline of where the enterprise’s compliance efforts currently stand.
 For example, determine how many violations the enterprise has had, how much these violations have cost, and if the enterprise has at-risk areas that could potentially be fined.

 - Take actions on issues and problems - Capture, log, and categorize noncompliance issues, process non-conformance, and near misses.
 Implement a corrective/preventive action process based on the importance of issues.
-Be disciplined in timely completion, close-out, and documentation of all corrective/preventive actions.
+Be disciplined in the timely completion, close-out, and documentation of all corrective/preventive actions.

 - Build and maintain a comprehensive compliance management solution (electronic and paper) - The enterprise need to ensure that only the most up-to-date and accurate information exists in its compliance management solution.